wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 **Building an actual and complete API inventory** is the main issue the API Discovery module is addressing.

 Keeping API inventory up-to-date is a difficult task.
 There are multiple teams that use different APIs and it is a common case that different tools and processes are used to produce the API documentation.
-As a result, companies struggle in both understanding what APIs they have, what data they expose and having an up-to-date API documentation.
+As a result, companies struggle in both understanding what APIs they have, what data they expose and having up-to-date API documentation.

-Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including to the API inventory all endpoints that actually processing the requests.
+Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including to the API inventory all endpoints that are actually processing the requests.

 **As you have your API inventory discovered by Wallarm, you can**: